Expert Deposition Notice

 6. A recent copy of Deponent’s Curriculum Vitae.

-7. Copies of all demonstrative evidence and exhibits pertaining to the issues in this case and those which are relied upon by the Deponent and which may relied upon by the Deponent for any opinion the Deponent expects to provide in this case.
+7. Copies of all demonstrative evidence and exhibits pertaining to the issues in this case and those which are relied upon by the Deponent and which may be relied upon by the Deponent for any opinion the Deponent expects to provide in this case.

 8. All correspondence, in any format, to and from Deponent and all Defendants and any expert witnesses.